aryanhiremath/Hand-and-Face-Tracker-using-python/README.md

 ~README.md: Project documentation (this file).

 # Dependencies
-~Python 3.7+
+~Python 3.7+ <br>
-~MediaPipe
+~MediaPipe <br>
-~OpenCV
+~OpenCV <br>

 Install all dependencies using the command:
             pip install -r requirements.txt

 # Applications
-1. Gesture Control: Use hand gestures to control devices or applications.
+1. Gesture Control: Use hand gestures to control devices or applications. <br>
-2. Augmented Reality: Enhance video feeds with overlays based on detected landmarks.
+2. Augmented Reality: Enhance video feeds with overlays based on detected landmarks. <br>
-3. Human-Computer Interaction: Enable intuitive interaction with systems using face or hand gestures.
+3. Human-Computer Interaction: Enable intuitive interaction with systems using face or hand gestures. <br>
-4. Behavior Analysis: Track facial expressions or hand movements for research purposes.
+4. Behavior Analysis: Track facial expressions or hand movements for research purposes. <br>

 # Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.
 For major changes, please open an issue first to discuss your ideas.

 # Acknowledgments
-~ MediaPipe for providing the pre-trained models.
+~ MediaPipe for providing the pre-trained models. <br>
 ~ OpenCV for video processing capabilities.